box-ml/iris-classification-logistic-regression/README.md

 In this short tutorial, your are going to train a [Logistic Regression](https://en.wikipedia.org/wiki/Logistic_regression) model using the classic [Iris Dataset](https://en.wikipedia.org/wiki/Iris_flower_data_set).
 After dropping it in box.ml, the tutorial walks you through the simple steps to start using it.

-You will use the popular [scikit-learn](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html) libray to train the Machine learning model that you will be able to deploy in box.ml.
+You will use the popular [scikit-learn](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html) libray to train the Machine learning model that you will need to complete this tutorial.

 # Setup
 Please, feel free to skip the steps that you don't need.